varunkumardev/amitmerchant1990.github.io/_posts/2020-05-13-components-inline-templates.md

 Vue.js has this handy feature where you can set the `inline-template` special attribute on the component and now the component can use its inner content as its template, rather than treating it as distributed content.

-So, for instance, let's say I've this component called `sidebar`, I can attach the `inline-template` like so.
+So, for instance, let's say I have this component called `sidebar`, I can attach the `inline-template` attribute to it like so.

 ```html
 <sidebar inline-template>